MA The Arts of Africa, Oceania and the Americas

 Consideration of this material occurs at the interface of anthropology, art history, archaeology and museology.
 The MA course is therefore essentially cross-disciplinary to frame regional developments and important shared themes (e.g., traditions in art and architecture, making, ritual, social/power relations, colonialism, contemporary arts).
 Throughout the programme, there is a strong emphasis on comparison and examination of current theory, while highlighting the complexity of each area.

 The programme consists of three taught regional units (30 credits each), tuition leading up to a timed essay (10 credits) and the dissertation (80 credits).
-A student wishing to conduct advanced pre-PhD study can substitute one of the regional units with a research tutorial option (30 credits), on a specific theme approved by staff.

 Over the fall and spring terms, academic staff present a series of weekly lecture-discussions.
 The sessions, besides providing students with a survey of each area's visual arts, also introduce the main methodological and theoretical issues raised in the area literature, and develop the background against which coursework by students will be delivered.
 For each of the three units, the student produces two essays: a research seminar and a gallery talk (on a Sainsbury Collection object).
 Practical instruction is provided in presentation and teaching techniques, so that students become experienced in presenting written and visual material to an academic audience.